scenerystack/community/docs/learn/scenery-basics.md

 The children and content of a [Node] will be positioned in the node's *local* coordinate frame.
 This means that the origin of the node is at $(0,0)$, and the x-axis points to the right and the y-axis points down.

+Local coordinate frames **ignore** the transformation of the given node.

 #### Parent Coordinate Frame

 Nodes can also have a transform that will manipulate the position of the displayed content.
 When this transform is applied to content in the local coordinate frame, the result is the position of the content in the node's *parent* coordinate frame.

+Parent coordinate frames **take the transformation** of the given node into account.

 #### Example

 For example, a [Rectangle] with a left/top of $(0,0)$ and a width/height of $(100,50)$ will have its content dislayed $x$ values of $0$ to $100$ and $y$ values of $0$ to $50$ within the *local* coordinate frame.

-If the [Rectangle] has a scale of $2$ applied (doubling the size), then the size of the rectangle in the parent coordinate frame is $(200,100)$.
+If the [Rectangle] has a scale of $2$ applied (doubling the size) and is rotated, each point in the rectangle will have different coordinates in the *parent* coordinate frame (except for the origin).

-TODO: add visuals for this!! (before and after Rectangle)
+<div id="coordinate-frame-diagram" class="sandbox-example"></div>
+<script type="module" async src="/js/scenery-basics/coordinate-frame-diagram.js"></script>

 #### Global Coordinate Frame